divaprotocol/oracles/README.md

 * Polygon: n/a
 * Mainnet: n/a

 The DIVA subgraph includes additional information that cannot be obained via [`getPoolParameters`](#diva-smart-contract).
-In particular, it includes challenge specific information such as the challenger address and the value proposed by the challenger which can be useful where DIVA's dispute mechanism is activated.
+In particular, it includes challenge specific information such as the challenger address and the value proposed by the challenger which can be useful when DIVA's dispute mechanism is activated.

 ## Submit final reference value
 Data providers can submit the final value to the DIVA smart contract for pools they were assigned to do so by calling the following function after `expiryDate` has passed: